ajdruff/git-splits/README.md

 ### Prerequirements

-On OSX, `git splits` requires GNU `findutils`, installed using `brew install findutils grep`.
+On OSX, `git splits` requires GNU tools (including `gxargs` and `ggrep`), which can be installed using `brew install findutils grep`.
 Otherwise, Mac users will see the error "ggrep: command not found".

 ### To install using wget